Residential Growth Indicators (what we measure)

 - A 155 lot development in Jellicoe Road, Matamata, in 2017/18, to be created in five stages.

-Between 2008/09 and 2017/18, 989 building consents have been granted for the creation of new dwellings within the Residential Zone.
-Nearly a fifth of these consents were granted in the 2008/09 year, after which the number of building consents granted dropped sharply, until a rebound in 2015/16 and 2016/17.
-This is likely to be due to the economic recession of the late 2000s and its lingering impact on the economy.
+Between 2009/10 and 2018/19, 955 building consents have been granted for the creation of new dwellings within the Residential Zone.
 The increasing economic confidence of recent years has resulted in house price growth and a building boom which helps explain the sharp increase of building consents granted in 2015/16 to 2016/17.
 However, the 2017/18 figure of 101 building consents is very close to the annual average over the last ten years.
+For 2018/19 we have experienced another increase in figures with 156 new building consents for the district; only in the Residential Zone.
+That is an indicator of a strong economy, considering the growth is above the annual average.

 The Resource Management Amendment Act 2017 amended the RMA so that from 2017/18 subdivision will be permitted unless it is expressly restricted by a District Plan rule or a National Environmental Standard, which indicates that subdivision is potentially acceptable as a permitted activity in certain circumstances.